 Developing

 There’s a clear policy for data management.
-Data is integrated across most areas of work and analysed.
+Data is integrated and analysed.

 Level 4